eyescroll/BrookesBlog/pages/about.md

 Meanwhile, the favicon is that same pencil being used on the book itself, as new commentaries are added and website expands.

-Image courtesy of [Macau Photo Agency](https://unsplash.com/photos/MhTd1wQobiM) on Unsplash
+Image courtesy of [Macau Photo Agency](https://unsplash.com/photos/MhTd1wQobiM) on Unsplash.